Josh Koroma: Leyton Orient

 Koroma made his first-team debut for Leyton Orient on 9 April 2016 as a second-half substitute in a 3–0 league defeat away to Barnet.
 He scored his first goals on 4 March 2017 with a hat-trick in a 4–0 win away to Newport County.

 Huddersfield Town

-Koroma signed for newly relegated Championship club Huddersfield Town on 21 June 2019 on a three-year contract with the option of a further year for an undisclosed fee.
+Koroma signed for newly relegated EFL Championship club Huddersfield Town on 21 June 2019 on a three-year contract with the option of a further year for an undisclosed fee.

 On 31 January 2020, Koroma joined Rotherham United on a six-month loan deal.

 2020–21

 He scored his first goal for Huddersfield in a 2–1 win at Swansea City on 17 October 2020.
 On the 8 December he scored for the third consecutive home game in the 2–0 home victory over Sheffield Wednesday.
 In the same game he injured a hamstring and was out for over 4 months.

 He returned for the final four games of the season, in which he scored in the away 5–2 defeat to Blackburn Rovers and 2–2 draw away to Reading FC.